Koh Chang – Beaches

 Koh Chang – Things to Do

-An absolute must on your Thailand trip is to visit Buddhist temples.
+An absolute must on your Thailand trip is to visit one of many Buddhist temples.
 The impressive structures reflect the religious background that is so dominant in the culture of Thailand.
 The island is home to five impressive temples, where the foundation of Thai culture and spirituality worshiped.
 These include: Wat Khlong Nonsi, Wat Bang Bao, Wat Khlong Prao, Wat Khlong Son and a Chinese temple which is just before Dan-May-Pier Baan Khlong Nonsi.
 Tourists should be aware that appropriate clothing should be worn.
 Covered shoulders are mandatory at all times in areas where there is Buddhist worship.
-This applies to all parts of your Thailand trip.
+This applies to all parts of your Thailand holiday.

 Both private and group boat tours can be easily arranged on the island.
-Whether you go on your own or participate in a planned trip, all visitors venture out to the surrounding islands and enjoy the surrounding sights seen from the open sea.
+Whether you go on your own or participate in a joined trip, all visitors venture out to the surrounding islands and enjoy the surrounding sights seen from the open sea.
 Night and day tours include various islands and snorkeling stops.
 Often served at dinner or lunch on the boat or on a secluded island for a night sky filled with stars.
 The tours range from five star catamarans to the equally charming motorboats.

 Koh Chang – Shopping

 Shopping in Koh Chang is more impulse shopping and souvenir shopping than in mega-malls and the many other markets in Bangkok.
 Although there are plenty of day and night markets and souvenir shops, they are fake classics probably best to buy on the mainland.
 (They can also be found on the island.)

 Picturesque markets with stalls around the area selling local crafts and furniture that is unique, eye-catching and at very reasonable prices.
 Clothing , sunglasses, t-shirts can be purchased in small shops on the streets and on the beach.